The galaxy of Coxeter groups: History of the problem, classical results and conjectures

 \subsubsection{Notions of rigidity}

+Following established literature, a Coxeter group $W$ is called \emph{strongly rigid} if any two Coxeter generating sets for $W$ can be bijectively mapped to one another via an inner automorphism of $W$.
+In particular (cf. \cref{rem:invisibleinfo}), any strongly rigid Coxeter group corresponds to an isolated point in the Coxeter galaxy.

-Starting with geometry, the theorem of Charney--Davis~\cite{CharneyDavis} establishes that Coxeter groups with geometric actions on (pseudo-)manifolds are isolated points in the galaxy.
-This was further generalized by Caprace--Przytycki~\cite{CapracePrzytyckiBipolar}, who identified the broader geometric condition of bipolarity that still yields strong rigidity in the sense of Charney--Davis.
-In particular, if $(W,S)$ is bipolar, then $\CCG{W,S} \in \mc{G}$ is an isolated vertex in the Coxeter galaxy.
+Starting with geometry, a famous theorem of Charney--Davis~\cite{CharneyDavis} establishes that Coxeter groups with geometric actions on contractible (pseudo-)manifolds are strongly rigid, hence are isolated in the galaxy.
+This was further generalized by Caprace--Przytycki \cite{CapracePrzytyckiBipolar}, who identified the broader geometric condition of bipolarity that still yields strong rigidity.
+In particular, if $(W,S)$ is bipolar, then $\CCG{W,S} \in \mc{G}$ is isolated.
+(Since the definition of bipolarity is rather technical --- cf. Theorem~1.2 in \cite{CapracePrzytyckiBipolar} --- we only mention briefly some examples: the groups of Charney--Davis \cite{CharneyDavis}, including cocompact Euclidean or hyperbolic Coxeter groups \cite{DavisReflections}, as well as irreducible, $2$-spherical, nonspherical Coxeter groups \cite{CapraceMuehlherr2-Spherical} are bipolar.)

-As the definition of bipolarity is rather technical (cf. Theorem~1.2 in \cite{CapracePrzytyckiBipolar}), we will not state it but list some prominent examples.
-Bipolar Coxeter systems include Coxeter groups $W$ with a geometric action on a pseudo-manifold~\cite{CharneyDavis}.
-In particular those $W$ that are cocompact Euclidean or hyperbolic reflection groups~\cite{DavisReflections}.
-Irreducible, $2$-spherical, and nonspherical~\cite{CapraceMuehlherr2-Spherical} $(W,S)$ are also examples of bipolar systems.
+The above task of classifying strongly rigid Coxeter groups culminated recently in a paper by Howlett, M\"uhlherr and Nuida.
+They obtained in \cite{HowlettMuehlherrNuida} a complete characterization of strongly rigid Coxeter groups, and the technical conditions can be read off of any complete Coxeter graph for the given group; see \cite[Theorem~3]{HowlettMuehlherrNuida}.

 In a related paper by Huang and Przytycki \cite{HuangPrzytycki} the notion of $k$-rigid Coxeter systems is introduced.
-Twist rigid systems are the same point in the top layer of their connected components if the twist conjecture holds.
-So in the top layer twist rigidity is equivalent to rigidity given the twist conjecture.
+Twist rigid systems are isolated points in the top layer of their connected components in case the twist conjecture holds.
+So in the top layer, twist rigidity is equivalent to rigidity given the twist conjecture.
 Below the top layer the two concepts differ, as previous examples show.

+Independently of the above mentioned works, early results of Bahls \cite{BahlsThesis} and Mihalik \cite{MihalikEvenIsoThm} also led to a certain rigidity notion for even Coxeter groups: if $W$ is even, then there is a unique even complete Coxeter graph in $\mc{G}$ corresponding to $W$.
+Moreover, Mihalik describes --- via twists and pseudo-transpositions --- how to check whether a Coxeter group is even and, if so, how to construct its even complete Coxeter graph.
+Thus, despite even systems not necessarily being isolated in the galaxy, the machinery of Bahls and Mihalik was an early effective solution to both the isomorphism problem (\cref{qst:isoProblem}) and the Reachability \cref{qst:reachability} in this class.